Setting and sticking with a goal like a New Year resolution can be a challenge, but it doesn’t have to be.

 This tradition can be a great way to accomplish goals and create positive changes in your life.

-Oftentimes, figuring out what you want to attain can be the biggest roadblock when figuring out how to set a new year resolution.
+Oftentimes, figuring out what you want to attain can be the biggest roadblock when figuring out how to set a new year’s resolution — or any goal.

-Once you get past that hurdle, maintaining your goal and finding success are all doable — with a bit of planning.
+Once you get past that hurdle, finding success is achievable.

 1. Determine your goal